guru1212/testMinions/API/README.md

 **How to Dockerize Python Flask project:**

-Once the files from GIT hub is pulled to local, launch Docker Quickstart Terminal and change directory to cloned local project directory - testMinions/API/ where there is a docker file and execute the below commands to build docker image and to run tha application.
+Once the files from GIT hub is pulled to local, launch Docker Quickstart Terminal and change directory to cloned local project directory - testMinions/API/ where there is a docker file and execute the below commands to build docker image and to run the application.

 **Build docker image:**

 		docker build -t flask-python .

 **To list the docker image created:**

 		docker images

 **To run the app inside the container:**

 		docker run -d -p 5000:5000 --name flask-container flask-python

 The above dockerize steps will install Python2.7 and the required modules/libraries and will start the python API application.